olcf/olcf-user-docs/software/profiling/Vampir.rst

 .. _vamps:

-``vampirserver`` is the backend software component that can run across multiple compute nodes taking advantage of the machine's memory, this in turn provides an increase in performance for viewing large trace files, i.e., >1GB.
+``vampirserver`` is the backend software component that can run across multiple compute nodes taking advantage of the machine's memory, this in turn provides an increase in performance for viewing large trace files i.e. >1GB.

 ..
 Note:: VampirServer does not take advantage of GPU components

-The following sections will cover the 3 different methods for using Vampir on Frontier.
+The following sections will cover the 3 different methods for using Vampir on Summit.
-For each method, you will need to enable `X11 forwarding <https://docs.olcf.ornl.gov/connecting/index.html#x11-forwarding>`_. when logging in to Frontier to allow for launching a GUI from Frontier.
+For each method, you will need to enable `X11 forwarding <https://docs.olcf.ornl.gov/connecting/index.html#x11-forwarding>`_ when logging in to Summit to allow for launching a GUI from Summit.
 To do so, you can use the ``ssh`` option ``-X`` as shown below

 .. code::

-   $ ssh -X <USERID>@frontier.olcf.ornl.gov
+   $ ssh -X <USERID>@summit.olcf.ornl.gov

-Please visit this link if you need more information for logging onto `Frontier <https://docs.olcf.ornl.gov/systems/frontier_user_guide.html#connecting>`_.
+Please visit this link if you need more information for logging onto `Summit <https://docs.olcf.ornl.gov/systems/summit_user_guide.html#connecting>`_

 Vampir on a Login Node
 ======================